 Since 1952, our Branch has awarded $76,805 in 93 scholarships.
 Our giving started with one $50 scholarship to one Longmont High School graduating senior girl and has continued to grow …

-The purpose of these scholarships administered by the Longmont Community Foundation is to provide funding to encourage women to pursue higher education in order to increase their ability to have a positive impact in their field and community, including women returning to school to update their knowledge or skills.
+Today, the purpose of these scholarships administered by the Longmont Community Foundation is to provide funding to encourage women to pursue higher education in order to increase their ability to have a positive impact in their field and community, including women returning to school to update.

 AAUW Longmont is pleased to announce $3,000 has been awarded to 2 outstanding college students.